JavierOlmedo/ipdiscover/README.md

 You can get all ips of a domain that solves nslookup using the `-a` flag:

 ```
-▶ cat domains.txt | httprobe -a
+▶ cat domains.txt | ipdiscover -a
 ```

 ## Credit